Local and Modern Methods of Crude Palm Oil Extraction

 Related: Impacts of Palm Oil Deforestation

-Advantages of the Local Processing and Extraction of Palm Fruit Oil
+Advantages of the Local Extraction of Palm Fruit Oil

 Local processing and extraction methods of crude palm oil, despite their challenges, offer several distinct advantages that contribute to the sustainability and livelihoods of communities involved in palm oil production.

-4. Beneficial to Biodiversity: Small-scale operations also employ sustainable practices like intercropping and agroforestry, benefiting biodiversity and ecosystem health.
+• Beneficial to Biodiversity: Sustainable practices like intercropping and agroforestry in small-scale operations promote biodiversity and strengthen ecosystem health.

-Disadvantages of the Local Processing and Extraction of Palm Fruit Oil
+Disadvantages of the Local Extraction of Palm Fruit Oil

 While local processing and extraction of crude palm oil methods have been the backbone of palm oil production for generations, they come with a set of challenges and disadvantages.